mousepawmedia/libdeps/BUILDING.md

 If you're using the master build system, it will automatically copy all headers and compiled library files into the `libs` directory.
 After compiling, you can point your compiler and linker directly to `libs/include` and `libs/lib`.

-## SFML Dependencies

-On Linux, SFML has a number of dependencies.
-These are listed in the main README.md.
-For your convenience, on many Debian-based systems, you can just run `$ make ubuntu-depends-sfml` to install the dependencies via apt.
-(These are based on the Ubuntu 16.04 package names.)